 In 1955, a group of Roman Catholic priests of the Piarist Order purchased a 20-acre parcel in Devon, Pennsylvania, for the purpose of founding a secondary school for boys—Devon Preparatory School.
 The place had been previously part of “Westthorpe Farm,” which included one hundred acres of woodland surrounding an impressive stone mansion with 25 rooms, that had stood empty for 10 years prior to the sale.
 The following year, the Piarists renamed the mansion Calasanctius Hall, after the founder of their order, and transformed it into an academic institution that continues to thrive today.
 I attended the school from 1995–2000.
 During the first two years (middle school), the bulk of my classes were held in bedrooms on the second floor, complete with large defunct fireplaces and ornate woodwork.

 Westthorpe Farm was the home of Charles and Charlotte Lea from 1913 to 1945.
 They purchased it from the estate of Thomas F. Wright, who apparently built the original structure in the 1890s.
-I have often heard it repeated that the Leas built the mansion (e.g., Bright 2013, and on devonprep.com accessed 3/5/15), but it appears that they did not, but rather made extensive renovations to a previously existing structure (Hellberg 1993).
+I have often heard it repeated that the Leas built the mansion (e.g., Bright 2013, and on devonprep.com accessed 3/5/15, and again on 8/28/17), but it appears that they did not, but rather made extensive renovations to a previously existing structure (Hellberg 1993).
 Frank Kelley, who served as director of public works for Tredyffrin Township and who, at age 75, was interviewed for a 1993 piece in the Philadelphia Inquirer, recalled an extensive two-year renovation during which the Leas hired Italian masons to install imported marble and other stone.
 Kelley had mowed the lawns at Westthorpe Farm for summer employment as a youth (Hellberg 1993).

 This is usually where the story ends for students of Devon Prep history.
 I decided to dig a little deeper into the Lea family history, and what I found was somewhat surprising.
 It is in fact, incredibly appropriate that Devon Prep came to occupy the building that is now known as Calasanctius Hall, because its history is intricately tied to one of Philadelphia’s most prolific scientific families, champions of academic and civic engagement.